The Trading Lifecycle

 It also creates situations where information is incomplete or incorrect that further delays the process.
 Read more about this in our blog about The Trouble with T+2.

-Tokenovate’s digital market financial infrastructure (dMFI) platform is developed with the blockchain as a key component.
+Tokenovate’s decentralised market financial infrastructure (dMFI) platform is developed with the blockchain as a key component.
 It serves as a global single source of truth, and the smart derivative contracts solution autonomously manages and executes events of a trade.
 We believe this will enable the industry to accelerate the move towards instant trade settlement.

 Position and Risk Management